bollu/bollu.github.io/README.txt

 I'm super excited for 2025, because I feel like I've finally found product-market fit for my problem statement.

 It was a sad year too, 'cause I broke up with my long term partner.
-I'm optimistic that we'll remain best friends, as we were before we began dating, and I wanna see what they do next.
+I'm optimistic that we'll remain close friends, as we were before we began dating, and I am super excited to see what they do next!

 Cheers, and let me know what I should read, try, and do for next year.
 After all, New Year's resolutions are still a day or two away!